docker/docs/desktop/hardened-desktop/enhanced-container-isolation/faq.md

 #### Do all container workloads work well with Enhanced Container Isolation?

-Most container workloads do, a few do not (yet).
+The great majority of container workloads run fine with ECI, but a few do not (yet).
 For the few workloads that don't yet work with Enhanced Container Isolation, Docker will continue to improve the feature to reduce this to a minimum.

 #### Can I run privileged containers with Enhanced Container Isolation?